GoogleContainerTools/kpt-functions-sdk/README.md

 ##### functionConfig from literal values

-It's common for functions to accept a `ConfigMap` when requiring a simple list of key/value pairs as parameters.
+It's common for functions to use a `ConfigMap` to provide a simple list of key/value pairs as parameters.
 We provide porcelain to make this easier.
 This is functionally equivalent to the invocation above:

 ```sh
 docker run -i gcr.io/kpt-functions/label-namespace -d label_name=color -d label_value=orange < /tmp/input2.yaml